Somerville, Massachusetts: 2020 census

+Income

 The median income for a household in the city was $108,896 (in 2021 dollars), and the per capita income for the city was $58,437.
 About 10.4% of the residents were below the poverty line.

 Economy

 Somerville's industrial past left behind many legacies, including the invention of Marshmallow Fluff by Archibald Query.
 In 1914, the city became the home of the original Economy Grocery Store, which later grew into the Stop & Shop grocery chain.
 Two related food service chains, Steve's Ice Cream and Bertucci's, sprung from adjacent lots in Davis Square.

 Companies based in Somerville today include Gentle Giant Moving Company, Formlabs, Candlewick Press and Evergage.

 In 2016, one of the Commonwealth's largest employers, the Mass General Brigham healthcare system moved its headquarters to the redeveloped Assembly Square location in the city.
 In the timeframe since, a growing number of other entities have placed purpose-built corporate offices both in Assembly Row and other developments in Union Square.
 Work is additionally being considered to extend development along the Amelia Earhart Dam to connect the nearby Everett with pedestrian bridges to allow more commuters to walk or cycle to the Assembly Row development from neighboring communities.